If you have hay fever, you can help manage the condition in a number of different ways:

 - avoid smoking or breathing in other people’s smoke, as it can make symptoms worse – for advice on quitting smoking, visit the Quit Now website

-- avoid going outdoors on days with high pollen counts (particularly 7-9am and 4-6pm), on windy days or after thunderstorms
+- avoid going outdoors on days with high pollen counts (particularly before noon), on windy days or after thunderstorms

 - keep windows and doors shut when the pollen count is high